-Now, we can use a genetic algorithm for the TSP problem to sort our sequence (note, we want an order on the cities, but now with our objective function for sorting and not the one for a minimal tour length).
+Now, we can use a genetic algorithm (e.g. the one we have for the TSP problem) to sort our sequence (note, we want an order on the cities, but now with our objective function for sorting and not the one for a minimal tour length).